-Brand with green logos
+A brand with green logos

 If your business participates in eco-friendly practices, or even better, offers green products and services, make sure you use green logos for your marketing and branding to show your consumers that you care about the environment.
 Green logos and messages can be incorporated into your advertising materials, website, business cards, email signatures, vehicle branding and more.

-Use fuel efficient work vehicles
+Use fuel-efficient work vehicles